brilianputraa/brilianamiruddin.github.io/_posts/2024-03-08-transformers.md

         - The **skip residual connection** makes the transformer **more handy to train the more complex model**.
     - Encoder-Decoder Attention
         - To keep track of the relationship **between input and output phrases** and **ensure that the important sequence data is not lost during inference**, the transformer has a layer named encoder-decoder attention.
-        - For instance, we have a sequence of words: **`“Don’t throw the trash anywhere”`.** There is an important word in that sentence: `"**Don't"`.**  If the decoder doesn’t track this word during translation, the result and meaning can be utterly different.
+        - For instance, we have a sequence of words: **`“Don’t throw the trash anywhere”`.** There is an important word in that sentence: **`"Don't"`**.
+If the decoder doesn’t track this word during translation, the result and meaning can be utterly different.
         - The calculation mechanism is **based on self-attention**.
 It also calculates the similarity to get the relationship between sequence data, but the **similarity calculation** **is now focused on how the output sequence data (decoder part) is related to each of the input sequence data (encoder part)**.
         - As in the self-attention cell, **each encoder-decoder attention cell keeps the same shared weight value**, which makes the transformer flexible with different lengths of inputs and outputs.
 And **it can be stacked as well**.
     - Norm Layer